jgoulah/last-lecture/pres.md

 ![fit](images/loveetsy.jpg)

-^ I actually love working here, love the people
+^ best place i've worked (and have worked at quite a few), love the people, culture

+^ so why leave?

 ^ https://www.etsy.com/shop/bysol